sunng87/lazypress/README.md

 # lazypress

-A website written in clojure.
+lazypress is an optimized online writing and publishing platform, running on cloudfoundry, monogdb.

 ## Usage

-TODO
+lein ring server

 ## License

-Copyright (C) 2011 FIXME
+Copyright (C) 2011 Sun Ning

 Distributed under the Eclipse Public License, the same as Clojure.